New Loan Manager – Basics

 Searches can be saved, and saved searches are shared with other agent users who access the tenant.

 Searches can be saved publicly or for a single user.
-Saved searches from the old loan manager, however, will not automatically migrate into the New Loan Manager
+Saved searches from the Classic Loan Manager, however, will not automatically migrate into the New Loan Manager

 A default search is provided by LoanPro and is hard coded.
 Any search can be set as the search that is set when clear search is clicked.